grumets/nimmbus/GUF_integration/README.md

 <script language="JavaScript" src="https://raw.githubusercontent.com/joanma747/nimmbus/master/client_js/guf.js"></script>
 ```

 Alternatively you get the files from [here](../client_js/) and point them with a relative URL.
-Be aware that more than those two files need to be downloaded, as they are indirectly included by guf.js:
+Be aware that more than those two files need to be downloaded, as they are indirectly included by guf.js.
+You can get them all downloading this [ZIP file](../client_js/widget_files.zip):
   * guf.css
   * guf.js
   * guf_locale.js